 When you go into the app, you will need to click on the cog which in most applications is the settings.
 In the settings, you will find various size settings.
 This is what mine looks like.

 You can see on the left, the picture ratio.
 4:3 is a standard photo like those you print for standard photo frames, 16:9 is a wide photo - great for landscape scenes, and 1:1 is square.
 On the right, you will see the number of pixels in the photo.
 The higher the pixel count, the higher the resolution.
 For good photos, you want to use the highest setting so for me on a 4:3 ratio, I want to use 4032 x 3024.

 .....But although this is great for good quality photos, be warned.
 Taking lots of photos can fill up your phone so you will need to know how to download them to your computer so they are removed from your phone to free up space again.

 The great thing is, you can change between the settings depending on what you are doing.
 If you just want a photo to share online, then keep the resolution lower, but if you want a quality photo to print or enlarge for quilting, you will need to set the resolution high.
 Of course, if you want both, you will need to start with a high resolution.
 Remember you can always reduce the resolution, but you cannot make it higher as this only causes it to lose its quality and become blurred as you can see in the following photos.
 This is my manuka flower block, on the right is high resolution and the left is low.

 It's hard to see this clearly on the screen until I zoom in.

 You can see how blurred it looks now when the resolution is low compared to the high-resolution photo.

-PS: Yes my Manuka block is a pattern, you can find it here: Manuka Flower applique block
+PS: The photo is of my Manuka block, if you would like to find out more about it you can find it here: Manuka Flower applique block

 For more information & updates be sure to sign up for our newsletter